-We all know the story of the underdog – the smallest, weakest and least talented, overcoming impossible odds.
-This idea captures our attention everywhere from novels and film to real life – think the ‘American dream’ success stories.
-There’s just something about seeing the underdog get knocked down again and again, but ultimately win in the end.
+We all know the story of the underdog – the smallest, weakest, and least talented, overcoming impossible odds.
+This idea captures our attention everywhere from novels and film to real-life – think the ‘American dream’ success stories.
+There’s just something powerful about seeing the underdog get knocked down, again and again, only to win in the end.

 Abraham was the definition of an underdog.
 Upon learning that his nephew Lot was captured, Abraham chose to act.
-Vastly out-numbered and the odds stacked against him, he embarks upon a rescue mission.
+Vastly outnumbered and the odds stacked against him, he embarked upon a rescue mission.
 It was an extraordinary situation requiring tremendous courage and selflessness.
-And yet, God blesses him with a great victory: He is able to rescue Lot and the other captives and return all the goods taken from them in the conflict.
+Yet, God blessed him with a great victory.
+Abraham rescued Lot and the other captives and returned all the goods taken in the conflict.

-Abraham knows the victory is God’s and immediately gives credit where credit is due.
+Abraham knew the victory belonged to God and immediately gave credit where credit was due.
 Did Abraham know that he would be successful?
 Not at all.
 He acted in faith and God moved.
-You see, God had promised to bless Abraham when he surrendered to the calling to follow God’s will – blessing him to be a blessing to others.
+You see, God had promised to bless Abraham when he surrendered his life to follow Him – blessing him to be a blessing to others.
 In this case, Lot and the other captives were the recipients of this blessing.

 But what about us?
-Sometimes we too are called to act with incredible courage, incredible selflessness.
-Sometimes we are called to standup for the underdog.
-Sometimes we are called to act when we are the underdog.
+Sometimes we, too, are called to act with incredible courage and selflessness.
+Sometimes we are called to stand up for the underdog.
+Sometimes we are called to action when we are the underdog.

-Do you see a situation where you could stand-up, knowing it could be damaging to you career or reputation?
-No matter how stacked the odds appear – when it comes to doing God’s will, the odds are always in our favor with Christ.
+Do you see a situation where you could stand-up, knowing it could be damaging to your career or reputation?
+No matter how stacked the odds appear, when it comes to doing God’s will, the odds are always in our favor with Christ.
 No matter the outcome, the ultimate victory has already been won – an eternal victory.
 With Christ, the underdog in life always wins in the end.